 - The tropical sounding music for Palmtree Panic, which is more laid back than the present music, fitting for the prehistoric setting the past takes place in.

 - Collision Chaos, which has a more subdued version of the beat from the Japanese soundtrack's present track.

 - Tidal Tempest, which is calm to go with the fact that there's still time to fix the future when you're there.

 - Quartz Quadrant, which like Collision Chaos has a subdued version of the beat from the Japanese present music.

-- Wacky Workbench, a Western-sounding track that goes with the wide open space around the area that can be seen in this time period's less developed version of the factory while it is under construction.
+- Wacky Workbench, a Western-sounding track that goes with the wide open space around the area that can be seen in this time period's version of the factory while it is under construction.

 - Stardust Speedway, which takes the vocal sample from the Japanese version's tracks and makes them and the main track more quiet.
 (Bonus awesome points for being able to do this in a chiptune, which all the Past music is.)